Budapestby VisitCity Guides

 Ride-sharing Apps: Both Bolt and Freenow (European equivalents to Uber) operate in Budapest, offering convenient transport with upfront pricing.

-Budapest's 100E airport shuttle bus at a stop
+Blue airport shuttle bus 100E parked at a Budapest city stop with flowers in foreground

 Within the City